markh55/EWYL/README.md

 ![Get in Touch Page](https://github.com/user-attachments/assets/6fad31c2-83eb-4dc0-a6df-09582788e2af)

-Reason for design - I went with a basice yet responsive design that will be inviting to all users of the website aswell as giving all the relevent information.
+Reason for design - I went with a basic yet responsive design that will be inviting to all users of the website aswell as giving all the relevent information.

 ## Colour Scheme